 Good oral health is important for a child’s self-esteem, sense of well-being and overall health.
 Cavities can be painful, impact a child’s ability to chew foods properly, and may affect their ability to pay attention at school or enjoy activities.

 “When kids have dental pain” explains Bronwyn McFarlane, Certified Dental Assistant with the Leeds, Grenville and Lanark District Health Unit “it is more than just having a cavity.
 Children need to keep their teeth healthy for their overall health.
 That’s why we want everyone to Brush Up on the Facts to help keep kids teeth healthy!”

 It is important for children to visit a dental professional regularly (at least annually) to prevent issues from starting.
 Get dental issues checked immediately regardless if they have “baby teeth” or “adult teeth”.
 Fortunately, there are small steps that can be taken today to help children avoid dental issues such as limiting sugary snacks and drinks, helping them brush and floss properly, and contacting The Leeds, Grenville and Lanark District Health Unit for more information.

 Please visit OAPHD.on.ca or our Oral Health section of our website for more information and answers to all of your dental questions, including if your child is eligible for free dental care.
-You can also call the Health ACTION Line at 1-800-660-5853 or connect with us on Facebook and follow us on Twitter @LGLHealthUnit for important public health updates.
+You can also call 1-800-660-5853 or connect with us on Facebook and follow us on Twitter @LGLHealthUnit for important public health updates.

 Bronwyn McFarlane, Certified Dental Assistant or